Mott insulators with boundary zeros

 Compared to zero-dimensional poles/zeros of the SSH+$U$, the gapless edge zeros -- living inside the gap of the bulk zeros of a TMI -- acquire a dispersion w.r.t. the momentum parallel to the edge.
 This implies that the pole/zero annihilation gets even more intriguing than that shown in Fig.~\ref{fig:top_vs_topMott}c.
 In the following we therefore analyze a two-dimensional heterostructure between a conventional quantum spin Hall (QSH) system and a TMI, as illustrated in Fig.~\ref{fig:screenshot_of_the_movie}b.
 The two parts have a segment of the edge in common and we ask what the consequences are on the helical modes when they travel in this region.
 We also consider two additional cases: a ``benchmark'', in which the two sides are completely disconnected ($f$=0) and one where the TMI is replaced by a trivial Mott (Fig.~\ref{fig:screenshot_of_the_movie}a).
 We initialize a wave packet at the very left of the QSH side and let it evolve in time towards the interface with the TMI.
 The time evolution is governed by the full Green's function of this hybrid 2D interacting system, where the interaction is included using the analytic formula of Eq.\ref{eq:Sigma}.
 As shown in Fig.~\ref{fig:screenshot_of_the_movie}b as well as in the movie in the Supplementary Information, the wave packet is well defined only up to the interface with the TMI (marked in red in the inset to Fig.~\ref{fig:screenshot_of_the_movie}b).
 As soon as it enters this region, the edge state becomes immediately incoherent and loses spectral weight.
-In the other two cases ($f$=0 and trivial MI) the propagation proceeds undisturbed, as standard topological arguments predict (Fig.~\ref{fig:screenshot_of_the_movie}a and movie in the Supplementary Information).
+In the other two cases ($f$=0 and trivial MI) the propagation proceeds undisturbed, as standard topological arguments predict (Fig.~\ref{fig:screenshot_of_the_movie}a and movie in the Supplementary Information \cite{noauthor_see_2023}).
+The annihilation depends on the relative slope of the edge state and edge zero.
+If their slope is very similar (as in Fig. \ref{fig:screenshot_of_the_movie}) the reduction of the wave packet weight in the coupled region is maximal.
+In case of different slopes, the effect remains albeit being quantitatively less pronounced (see Supplementary Note 3G and 3H).
+The existence and robustness of the gapless edge zeros in the TMI and the observed annihilation with poles on the conventional QSH side is supported by our analytic calculation (Supplementary Note 1E \cite{noauthor_supplementary_2023}), indicating that deep in the Mott phase, the topological invariant of the interacting phase can be simply calculated via the momentum dependence of $\widetilde{H_0}({\bf k})$.